 This whisky has been an incredible distraction for well over a year.
-Now don’t get me wrong, I am not referring to it as such in the negative sense.
-There can be good as well as bad distractions.
-Allow me to elaborate.
+Don’t get me wrong.
+I am not referring to it negatively.
+There can be both good and bad distractions.
+Allow me to explain.

-A bad distraction would be as it was a few days ago in my office.
-It was the immediate after-school hour and my son Harrison was taking what you would assume to be a restful “sit-down” moment in my office bathroom which is only a few steps from my desk.
-He’s six years old and has yet to comprehend the fuller potential and benefit of privacy, so the door was slightly open.
-I was on the phone speaking with a recent visitor to the church when in the background I heard the little boy grunting toward accomplishing something great all the while encouraging himself, “C’mon.
-You can do it…” Needless to say, I had a very hard time concentrating — I mean, I was talking about the significance of our historic, liturgical worship style while at the same time thinking I need to stop by the local grocer and pick up some prunes.
-Poor kid.
-That was a bad distraction.
+A bad distraction would be, as it was a few days ago in my office.
+It was the immediate after-school hour, and my son Harrison was taking what you would assume to be a restful “sit-down” moment in my office bathroom which is only a few steps from my desk.
+He’s six years old and has yet to comprehend privacy’s fuller potential and benefit, so the door was slightly open.
+I was on the phone speaking with a recent visitor to the church when in the background, I heard the little boy grunting toward accomplishing something great, all the while encouraging himself, “C’mon.
+You can do it.”
+Needless to say, I had a tough time concentrating.
+I was talking about the significance of our historic, liturgical worship style while at the same time thinking I needed to stop by the local grocer and pick up some prunes.

 The Balvenie SherryOak edition is the former and not the latter.
-She had been sitting right next to a twin bottle in my “investment” stash for a few years.
-Every time I went to turn bottles, she would smile up at me and say, “Wait a second, Chris… Take me with you.
+She had been sitting beside a twin bottle in my “investment” stash for a few years.
+Every time I went to turn bottles, she would smile up at me and say, “Wait for a second, Chris.
+Please take me with you.
 Let’s visit together.”
 She’d asked so many times, prodding so gently that I would consider time with her.
 I could no longer resist, and it was for a restful benefit.

 The palate delivers on the promise of that glorious sunrise.
-The early hours of the new day render sweet and ripened fruit gently etched with the traditional honey signature penned upon most if not all of The Balvenie whisky editions.
+The early hours of the new day render sweet and ripened fruit gently etched with the archetypal honey signature penned upon most, if not all, of The Balvenie whisky editions.

-The finish is incredibly gentle, running its course toward sundown in swift fashion, leaving a pleasant memory of caramel and fruit shared at ease with a good friend.
+The finish was incredibly gentle, running its course toward sundown in swift fashion, leaving a pleasant memory of caramel and fruit shared at ease with a good friend.

-And this distraction, this visitation, ended as God has intended for friends who have grown close.
+And this distraction—this visitation—ended as God intends for friends who have grown close.

 “Will I see you again?” she asked.